10 Benefits Of Turmeric And Ginger, How To Use, & Side Effects

 How To Use Ginger And Turmeric

 Ginger is a spice that is used by various cultures around the globe, be it Chinese, Japanese, or Indian, ginger is a household staple in these cultures.
-It is not only used for medicinal purposes but is also some of the most common nd popular cooking ingredients used.
+It is not only used for medicinal purposes but is also one of the most common and popular cooking ingredients.
 Here is a simple recipe on how to make a nice, warm ginger tea at home.
 Try adding a teaspoon of coconut oil or clarified butter to this tea that helps in the better absorption of curcumin.
 Also, using full-fat dairy or coconut or almond milk for making turmeric milk helps in the effective absorption of curcumin and reap the complete benefits.

 Ingredients